barunik/barunik.github.io/_features/02-publications.md

 <br/>

-[Tail Risks, Investment Horizons, and Asset Prices](https://ideas.repec.org/p/arx/papers/1806.06148.html){:target="blank"} (with M.Nevrla)<br/>
+[Quantile Spectral Beta: A Tale of Tail Risks, Investment Horizons, and Asset Prices](https://ideas.repec.org/p/arx/papers/1806.06148.html){:target="blank"} (with M.Nevrla)<br/>
-Submitted (2020)<br/>
+under revision (Dec 2021)<br/>

-**Abstract**: We show that the two important sources of risk -- market tail risk and extreme market volatility risk -- are priced in the cross-section of asset returns heterogeneously across horizons.
-Specifically, we find that tail risk is a short-term phenomenon whereas extreme volatility risk is priced by investors in the long-term.
-These risks stem from a dependence structures in the joint distribution of stochastic discount factor and asset returns at various investment horizons that are more general than usually assumed by traditional covariance-based measures.
-The risk premium we document suggests that investors care about the transitory as well as persistent shocks.
+**Abstract**: This paper investigates how two important sources of risk -- market tail risk and extreme market volatility risk -- are priced into the cross-section of asset returns across various investment horizons.
+To identify such risks, we propose a quantile spectral beta representation of risk based on the decomposition of covariance between indicator functions that capture fluctuations over various frequencies.
+We study the asymptotic behavior of the proposed estimators of such risk.
+Empirically, we find that tail risk is a short-term phenomenon, whereas extreme volatility risk is priced by investors in the long term when pricing a cross-section of individual stocks.
+In addition, we study popular industry, size and value, profit, investment or book-to-market portfolios, as well as portfolios constructed from various asset classes, portfolios sorted on cash flow duration and other strategies.
+These results reveal that tail-dependent and horizon-specific risks are priced heterogeneously across datasets and are important sources of risk for investors.

 <br/>